idanov/CarND-Path-Planning-P11/README.md

 `n_future_steps` waypoints for `s` and `d`.
 In order to generate trajectories spanning from the end of the circuit across the "finish line", we need to apply [correction](src/TrajectoryGenerator.cpp#L10-L12) for the `s` coordinate.
 Overflowing `s` coordinates will be corrected later when converting to Cartesian.

+## Updating the plan

+The Behaviour planning module generates a plan and determines a `target_lane` for the Ego car.
+This happens on every step of the cycle and it consists of [generating a few possible goals and trajectories for achieving them](src/BehaviourPlanner.cpp#L13-L25), calculating the cost for each trajectory and choosing the best one.
+However, if the previously generated plan dictated a lane change, no other options are considered [until the plan is carried out in full](src/BehaviourPlanner.cpp#L8-L11).
+When [generating trajectories](src/BehaviourPlanner.cpp#L106-L122), a few steps of the new trajectories (`n_steps_react = 5`)
+are always kept the same as the old trajectory to compensate for the delay of the reaction, i.e. planning and transmitting the plan to the simulator.

+## Generating goals

+Generating a goal from the current state to a given lane happens [here](src/BehaviourPlanner.cpp#L48-L81).
+The goal of the car is always to be as close as possible to the maximum speed allowed and in order to get there, it can use the maximum allowed acceleration which will cause no jerk.
+That is achieved by [a couple of formulas](src/BehaviourPlanner.cpp#L55-L57).
+However, we can't always drive that fast and we need to [find the leader car](src/BehaviourPlanner.cpp#L52) in the goal lane.
+The goal is then [adjusted](src/BehaviourPlanner.cpp#L60-L66) such that a minimum buffer distance is kept between Ego and the leader car (if the leader car is too close).
+In case of switching lanes, the target `d_ddot` acceleration is set to be opposite to the movement of the car, i.e. we should just have finished moving the car in that direction and decreased the speed of our lateral movement by the value of the lateral acceleration.
+That is expressed by the equation [here](src/BehaviourPlanner.cpp#L79).

+## Calculating cost

+After generating a trajectory, we evaluate it by [calculating](src/BehaviourPlanner.cpp#L83-L104) the cost of that trajectory.
+The final cost is a weighted sum of a few costs.
+We incur small penalty for change of plan, a bit bigger cost for lane change, a cost for being off the center of a lane and a bigger cost for lower speeds.
+The highest costs are for dangerous trajectories, i.e. trajectories where the Ego car is within a car buffer distance to another car.
+Also there is an additional penalty for dangerous lane changes, since we prefer to be dangerously close to the leader car in the current lane, because it is easier to correct for that.